lnsp/trace-explorer/README.md

 python3 -m trace-explorer convert --using myconverter.py --source mydataset/ --output mydatasetcommon.parquet
 ```

+To speed up processing, we use [https://duckdb.com](DuckDB) and Parquet for storing intermediate data.

 ### Step 1: Find a good preprocessing pipeline

 To maximize the possibility of being able to derive conclusions from the data, a good preprocessing pipeline is very necessary.
 We provide a set of common preprocessing primitives, and allow for automatic tuning by optimizing for global variance.